 Active participation will include weekly exercises and multiple choice tests.
 A feedback will be provided.

-Essay (30%), on a topic covered by the module contents.
+The assessment is SUMMATIVE of: Essay (30%), on a topic covered by the module contents.

-Final Written Exam (70%): that consists in two essay questions (each worth 35%) from a list of questions
+Final Written Exam (70%): that consists in two essay questions (each worth 35%) from a list of questions tba.
+Appointment upon request.